AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/HangingBar3.md

 {% include mathjax_support %}
 {% include command %}

-# Elongation of a free hanging bar with constant cross-sectional area
+# Elongation of a free hanging bar with constant cross-sectional area and end force

 ### Problem statement